 The Road Foreword

 All men; that is a human, sentient male; can do something they never believed was possible and always desired to do.
-They desired to do it so desperately that it drove them crazy, derailed our sentient state, and wrecked any hope of humanity becoming what Nature always intended: a loving, emotionally stable, rational, sentient race that respects itself instead of constantly tearing itself down and relying on fictions.
+They desired to do it so desperately that it drove them crazy, derailed our sentient state, and wrecked any hope of humanity becoming what Nature always intended: a loving, emotionally stable and mature, rational, sentient race that respects itself instead of constantly tearing itself down and relying on fictions.
 "Omigoodness, we're human" rather than "We're only human" is the vast difference.

 We are so close to educating the heart that it hurts.